 Randleman Road Ace, North Carolina

-A. ChipKeys or anti-theft auto keys contain a computer “transponder” chip in the head of the key programmed to the vehicle’s security system.
+A. ChipKey car keys or anti-theft auto keys contain a computer “transponder” chip in the head of the key programmed to the vehicle’s security system.
 Duplicate keys for your vehicle require programming this matching code in order to operate the vehicle.
 Auto manufacturers began phasing these keys into production vehicles starting in 1995.
-The vehicle’s anti-theft computer and the programmed chipkey help to curb auto theft and reduce insurance premiums.
+The vehicle’s anti-theft computer and the programmed ChipKey car key help to curb auto theft and reduce insurance premiums.

-A. No. A non-chipkey can be cut to open the door or trunk, but if the vehicle has a chipkey protected security system only a chipkey that is programmed with the matching code will operate the vehicle.
+A. No. A non-ChipKey can be cut to open the door or trunk, but if the vehicle has a protected security system only a key that is programmed with the matching code will operate the vehicle.

-A. No, the I-Tool only needs one working chipkey to be able to make a duplicate.
+A. No, the Hy-Ko ChipKey cloning program only needs one working original key to be able to make a duplicate.